HHADAdversarialAugmentation/adv_data_aug_hmm/README.md

 # adv_data_aug_hmm
+This software is the implementation of the following article submitted to JAIR:
 	Castellini A., Masillo F., Azzalini D., Amigoni F., Farinelli A., Adversarial Data Augmentation for Anomaly Detection in Intelligent Autonomous Systems
+In this stage, the software is intended for reviewers' use only.

-In order to use this software the user needs to create a conda environment (or alternatively having a Python3.8 valid installation with all the dependencies) with the following command:
+In order to try this software the user needs to create a conda environment (or alternatively having a Python3.8 valid installation with all the dependencies) with the following command:

 	conda env create -f env_setup.yml